Voices of Impact: Testimonials from Our Partners

 – Gerda Verburg, Former UN Assistant Secretary General and Coordinator of the SUN Movement.

 “Families around the world are struggling with poor nutrition and the food industry’s role is critical.
-We support the Access To Nutrition Initiative as they help the sector improve the healthiness of its products and make nutritious foods accessible to all.”
+We support the Access To Nutrition initiative as they help the sector improve the healthiness of its products and make nutritious foods accessible to all.”

 – Anneliese Dodds, UK Minister for Development at the Foreign, Commonwealth and Development Office.

-“We have benchmarked all in-scope products using the Health Star Rating (HSR) system – a nutrient profiling system applied by the Access to Nutrition Initiative (ATNI) – and we have also disclosed sales from our wide range of specialized nutrition products, which are not covered by the HSR system”
+“We have benchmarked all in-scope products using the Health Star Rating (HSR) system – a nutrient profiling system applied by the Access to Nutrition initiative (ATNI) – and we have also disclosed sales from our wide range of specialized nutrition products, which are not covered by the HSR system”

 – Mark Schneider, former CEO of Nestlé.

-The Access to Nutrition Indexes are an invaluable resource that will enable us to use our investment decision-making and engagement to push for change in a market where obesity is a material risk for investors and companies alike.” – Boston Common Asset Management.
+The Access to Nutrition indexes are an invaluable resource that will enable us to use our investment decision-making and engagement to push for change in a market where obesity is a material risk for investors and companies alike.” – Boston Common Asset Management.

 “In the nutrition space, the @ATNIndex is the gold standard, as the only global organisation offering the right level of granularity, the credentials and the means to support demonstrating the impact of our sector’s commitments, says Renaldi.” – IFBA via Twitter.

-“In a few short years, ATNI has established itself as the definitive, go-to source for analysis and insight on the world’s leading manufacturers of breast-milk substitutes.”
+“In a few short years, ATNi has established itself as the definitive, go-to source for analysis and insight on the world’s leading manufacturers of breast-milk substitutes.”

 – Lucy Sullivan, Former Executive Director, 1,000 Days